Prix Goncourt: Controversies

 Within months of the first prize in 1903, it spawned a "hostile counter-prize" in the form of the Prix Femina to counter the all-male Jury of the Goncourt with an all-female jury on the Femina.

-Some decisions for awarding the prize have been controversial, a famous case being the decision to award the prize in 1919 to Marcel Proust; this was met with indignation, since many in the public felt that the prize should have gone to Roland Dorgelès for Les Croix de bois, a novel about the First World War.
+Some choices have been controversial.
+One famous example was the awarding of the prize to Marcel Proust in 1919, which sparked public indignation since many believed that it should have gone to Roland Dorgelès for Les Croix de bois, a novel about the First World War.
 The prize was supposed to be awarded to promising young authors, whereas Proust was not considered "young" at 48 – however Proust was a beginning author which is the only eligibility requirement, age being unimportant.

 In 1921, Rene Maran won the Goncourt with Batouala, veritable roman negre, the first French novel to openly criticize European colonialism in Africa.
 The novel caused "violent reactions" and was banned in all the French colonies.

 In 1932, the prize was controversial for passing up Louis-Ferdinand Céline's Voyage au bout de la nuit for Guy Mazeline's Les Loups.
 The voting process became the basis of the 1992 book Goncourt 32 by Eugène Saccomano.

 Although the award may only be given to an author once, Romain Gary won it twice, in 1956 for Les racines du ciel and again under the pseudonym Émile Ajar in 1975 for La vie devant soi.
 The Académie Goncourt awarded the prize to Ajar without knowing his real identity.
 A period of literary intrigue followed.
 Gary's cousin's son Paul Pavlowitch posed as the author for a time.
 Gary later revealed the truth in his posthumous book Vie et mort d'Émile Ajar.

 In September 2021, the Goncourt attracted controversy after the jury decided, by a vote of 7 to 3, to include Les enfants de Cadillac by François Noudelmann on its 2021 list of finalists.
 Noudelmann is the partner of Camille Laurens, who is a member of the prize's jury.
 Laurens voted in favor of her partner's book.
 In October 2021, the Académie Goncourt ultimately decided that it will no longer allow lovers and family members of the jury to be entered for consideration.